 Anyway it’s time to get this sucker ready for the pit stop:

-Then you choose between five levels of difficulty, ranging from arcade style to full simulation style to hard mode and then you can input your name and how many laps each race will be (qualification is always just one lap).
+Then you choose between 5 levels of difficulty, ranging from arcade style, passing through full simulation style, all the way to hard mode and then you can input your name and how many laps each race will be (qualification is always just one lap).

-If you chose Practice or Single Race, then you can choose between eight historical tracks from around the world.
+If you chose Practice or Single Race, then you can choose between 8 historical tracks from around the world.
 In Championship mode, you race all these tracks in this order:

-But I can never consider Grand Prix Circuit a proper Formula 1 experience because not only is it unlicensed (although that doesn’t bother me personally) but there are only eight tracks in Championship mode and only ten drivers in each race (not to mention only three teams to choose from).
+But I can never consider Grand Prix Circuit a proper Formula 1 experience because not only is it unlicensed (although that doesn’t bother me personally) but there are only 8 tracks included and only 10 drivers racing in each race (not to mention only 3 teams to choose from).
 It might be frowned upon by Formula 1 purists looking for a more authentic experience, although I think is perfect for beginners to the genre.

 Like I said before, the title theme isn’t bad.
 Quite upbeat, truth be told.
 And the sound effects are all there, from the engine roars to the crash sounds.
 Again, not bad for PC speaker quality sound.
 The animation and scrolling, however, could be a bit more fluid although I rarely suffered any slowdowns when playing.